GRZEMA/meetYaa-project/README.md

 - User authentication and profiles
 - Event creation with customizable details
-- Ticketing system with various ticket types and prices
 - Event registration and ticket purchase
 - Event search and filtering
 - Organizers' event management possibility